 DO keep the device powered on and take it off the network in order to mitigate risk and increase your chances of extracting critical evidence.

 DON’T alter the device.
 If any steps are taken, such as device isolation, then document them.

-These are just a few of the many best practices when it comes to mobile device forensics.
+These are just a few of the many digital forensic best practices that should be followed when it comes to working with mobile devices.
 To learn more about putting some of these steps into practice, request a complimentary copy of our infographic and ebook below.